MSPCA-Angell Headquarters

 The Ethical Dilemma

 The public has become increasingly aware of the potential of some chemicals to harm humans, wildlife, and the environment.
-Lawmakers have pushed hard for strict product safety standards; unfortunately, these can often come at the expense of lab animals.
+Lawmakers have pushed hard for strict product safety standards; unfortunately, this can often come at the cost of animal suffering.
 At the same time, many people have grown concerned about the potential for animal suffering in product testing labs.
+The MSPCA advocates for the continued development of alternative test methods that reduce the number of animals used in labs today.

 The Role of Animals

-Because the Animal Welfare Act (AWA) does not require that all laboratory animal use in the U.S. be reported (it exempts mice, rats, and birds), exact numbers are impossible to obtain.
-It has been estimated that millions of animals per year are used to test the safety of cosmetics, household cleaners, pesticides, industrial chemicals, food additives, packing materials, drugs and vaccines for both people and animals, and even the food eaten by companion animals.
+Because the Animal Welfare Act (AWA) does not require that all laboratory animal use in the U.S. be reported, exempting mice, rats, and birds, exact numbers are impossible to obtain.
+Product safety testing is estimated to make up a smaller percentage of all animals used for scientific purposes compared to their use in biomedical research, but still amounts to many millions of animals per year worldwide to test the safety of cosmetics, household cleaners, pesticides, industrial chemicals, food additives, packing materials, drugs and vaccines for both people and animals, and even food eaten by companion animals.

-Toxicology – Predicting the Potential for Harm
+Toxicology: Predicting the Potential for Harm

 Types of Tests

-Acute toxicity tests assess the risk of short-term — usually a single or brief — exposure through normal use or accidental contact.
-Two examples of these tests are the much-publicized LD50 (lethal dose 50 percent) test, which estimates the dose of a substance needed to kill half of a group of rats or other test animals, and the Draize eye and skin irritancy tests, which use rabbits to estimate the ability of a test substance to irritate or damage these organs.
+There are three categories of exposure length toxicity tests: acute, subchronic, and chronic.
+Acute toxicity tests assess the risk of short-term exposure through regular use or accidental contact.
+Examples include the LD50 (lethal dose 50 percent) test, which estimates the dose of a substance needed to kill half of a group of rats or other test animals, and the Draize eye and skin irritancy tests, which use rabbits to estimate the ability of a test substance to irritate or damage these organs.

 Trends in Consumer Product Safety Testing

-Today, it is increasingly likely that some combination of alternative tests will be used, at least initially, to screen out potentially harmful substances before they reach the animal testing stage.
-A Gallup poll found that 67% of Americans were “very concerned” or “somewhat concerned” about animals used in research, and a Pew Research Center poll in 2019 found that 52% of American adults opposed the use of animals in research.
+Overall, the number of animals used to test cosmetics and other personal care products has declined in recent years.
+Today, it is likely that some combination of alternative tests will be used for any given product to screen for potentially harmful substances before they reach the animal testing stage.
+A Gallup poll found that 67% of Americans were “very concerned” or “somewhat concerned” about animals used in research, and a Pew Research Center poll in 2018 found that 52% of American adults opposed using animals in research.

 Alternatives Development